pbrumblay/lb-test/README.md

 ## Basic Information
 We'll be generating load in a BACKEND cluster using http://locust.io.
-We will servicing the load using 3 load balancer configurations.
+We will create load using 3 load balancer configurations.
 1. Kubernetes Service Type of LoadBalancer
 1. Kubernetes Service Type of LoadBalancer with an NGINX side car for TLS termination
 1. Kubernetes Ingress with a GCP HTTPS loadbalancer.